computational-psychology/hrl/docs/useful-examples/managing-data.md

 Note that the first thing the experiment does is look for existing design files, not generate new ones.
 Generation only happens when nothing is found.
-This is what makes resuming the default behaviour rather than an option.
+This is what makes resuming the default behavior rather than an option.

 `run_block` is the trial loop.
 Each row of the block dataframe is converted to a dictionary, handed to `run_trial` as keyword arguments, updated with whatever